Constellation-Labs/euclid-development-environment/README.md

 **NOTE:** Your GL0 node must be up and running before deploying your metagraph.
 You can use the same host to run all four layers: `gl0`, `ml0`, `cl1`, and `dl1`.

+### `hydra create-remote-genesis`
+The hydra create-remote-genesis command is responsible for generating the genesis files that will be deployed to remote network instances.

+**Purpose**

+These files define the initial state of the Metagraph-L0 chain and are required to bootstrap the network on remote nodes.

+Generated Files
+	•	`genesis.address` – contains the initial ledger address information.
+	•	`genesis.snapshot` – contains the initial snapshot of the network state.

+**Output Location**

+All generated files are stored in:
+`infra/docker/shared/genesis`

+**Usage Notes**
+	•	This command must be executed before deploying the Metagraph-L0 to remote nodes, so those nodes start with a consistent and valid genesis state.
+	•	Ensure that the environment variables and configuration (euclid.json, key files, peer settings) are properly set before running the command.
+	•	Running this command will overwrite any existing genesis files in the target directory.

 ### `hydra remote-deploy`
 This method configures remote instances with all the necessary dependencies to run a metagraph, including Java, Scala, and required build tools.
 The Ansible playbook used for this process can be found and edited in `infra/ansible/playbooks/deploy.ansible.yml`.
 It also creates all required directories on the remote hosts, and creates or updates metagraph files to match your local Euclid environment.
 Specifically, it creates the following directories: